Biswas57/kaflow/README.md

 - Range Rebalancing: Partitions are evenly divided based on the number of consumers, with adjustments made for odd counts.
 - Round Robin Rebalancing: Partitions are allocated in a rotating manner to ensure even distribution of workload among consumers.

-**Synchronous Data Processing**
-- Concurrency: Java synchronization to manage parallel message handling,
-       - ensuring thread-safe operations across producer and consumer threads for real-time data integrity in the event processing pipeline.

 **Message Replay**
-Messages from a certain offset onwards are processed, until the most recent message at the latest offset is reached
+- Messages from a certain offset onwards are processed, until the most recent message at the latest offset is reached to catch errors and failures or for processing historical data.
+This feature is crucial when a system feature may not be working as it's supposed to.
+- Backtrack Replay: Consumers can replay messages from a specified backtrack in their partition, ie. -2 = 2nd latest message processed
-- Controlled Replay: Consumers can replay messages from a specific offset to catch errors and failures or for processing historical data.
+- Controlled Replay: Consumers can replay messages from a specific offset. ie. 2 = 2nd message in the partition
-       - This feature is crucial for when a system feature may not be working as it's supposed to.

 ![](/images/controlledReplay.png)
 > ℹ  NOTE: The above image demonstrates a consumer starting at offset 6 that performed normal consumption until offset 9.
 This consumer then triggered a